root-project/annotation-failure-action/README.md

         uses: root-project/annotation-failure-action@main
 ```

-Check for annotations in a different workflow.
-Useful in conjunction with a
+Check for annotations from a different workflow using `on: workflow_run`.
-workflow that posts comments on pull requests.
 ```
 name: Read annotations